 - Philanthropic data (alumni, donors)

-Data is organized into three distinct classes: Extremely Sensitive, Internal, and Public, Each class of data has its own requirements with respect to safeguards and procedures in the event of inappropriate disclosure.
+Data is organized into three distinct classes: Restricted Data, Internal Data, and Public Data.
+Each class of data has its own requirements with respect to safeguards and procedures in the event of inappropriate disclosure.

-Extremely Sensitive Data is defined as all data that is regulated by law or, if disclosed in a breach, may result in reputational loss to the College or punitive action.
-Regular audits of access to extremely sensitive data should be conducted by the data stewards to ensure appropriate access.
+Restricted Data is defined as data that is regulated by law or contract or, if exposed to unauthorized parties, could result in reputational loss to the College or punitive action.
+Regular audits of access to Restricted Data should be conducted by the data stewards to ensure appropriate access controls exist.
 The threshold for exposure of this category of data is set at 250 records.
-This data classification includes Social Security numbers, financial account numbers, account and ID numbers (driver’s license numbers, personal ID numbers).
-In addition, Extremely Sensitive Data may include information which, when used in various combinations, can be associated with an individual:

 - Date of Birth

-Safeguards for Extremely Sensitive Data should include an approved enterprise storage location and regular monitoring and auditing of access to Extremely Sensitive Data.
-Additionally, access should be limited to only those who have a legitimate need to use Extremely Sensitive Data.
-Transmission of Extremely Sensitive Data outside of a Middlebury-approved enterprise storage location requires both encryption and verification of the identities of the recipient.
-Any Extremely Sensitive Data transmitted from the enterprise storage location should be done in such a way that it cannot be modified.
-Extremely Sensitive Data should not be stored unencrypted in cloud solutions, particularly those not contracted by the institution.
-Extremely Sensitive Data should have a retention timeline and should be destroyed when no longer in use and when legally permissible.
-Data Stewards will work with ITS to ensure that appropriate technologies are available to provide adequate safeguards for Extremely Sensitive Data while ensuring the availability for appropriate use.
+Safeguards for Restricted Data should include an approved enterprise storage location and regular monitoring and auditing of access to Restricted Data.
+Additionally, access should be limited to only those who have a legitimate need to use Restricted Data.
+Transmission of Restricted Data outside of a Middlebury-approved enterprise storage location requires both encryption and verification of the identities of the recipient.
+Any Restricted Data transmitted from the enterprise storage location should be done in such a way that it cannot be modified.
+Restricted Data should not be stored unencrypted in cloud solutions, particularly those not contracted by the institution.
+Restricted Data should have a retention timeline and should be destroyed when no longer in use and when legally permissible.
+Data Stewards will work with ITS to ensure that appropriate technologies are available to provide adequate safeguards for Restricted Data while ensuring the availability for appropriate use.

 Internal Data is data that, while not protected by state or federal law or regulatory standards, might impact Middlebury’s reputation or result in a civil action against the institution, should it be breached.
 Access to Internal Data should be limited to Data Stewards and only those members of the institution to whom Data Stewards have granted access.
 Regular audits of Internal Data should be conducted by the Data Stewards to ensure appropriate access.
 The exposure threshold for this classification of data is set at 750 records.